stefanmirea/mangler/README.md

 5. Navigate to the mangler/ folder from step 1.

-6. Create the Makefile using the following command: $QT\_PATH/gcc\_64/bin/qmake mangler.pro
+6. Create the Makefile using the following command:
+    * for 32-bit installations: $QT\_PATH/gcc/bin/qmake mangler.pro
+    * for 64-bit installations: $QT\_PATH/gcc\_64/bin/qmake mangler.pro

 7. make (and of, course wait for a bit)